SanorSmith/CI_PP3_Salary_Calculator/README.md

 - Ease of Use: A user-friendly interface that is easy to navigate, even for those with limited technical skills.
 - Data Security: Assurance that all personal and financial information entered is securely handled and stored.
 - Speed and Efficiency: Quick processing and generation of results without long waiting times.

+### User Manual

+<details><summary>Click here to view instructions</summary>

+Using the Salary Calculator involves several steps, providing a user-friendly experience from start to finish.
+Here's a detailed guide on how a user would typically use the application:

+#### Starting the Application

+- Launch: Begin by running main.py.
+The application opens with the Salary Calculator logo, setting the professional tone of the tool.
+- Proceed: Press Enter to move from the logo screen to the main menu.

+#### Welcome and User Identification

+- New or Returning User: The first prompt asks if you've used the Salary Calculator before.
+Answer "yes" or "no".
+- Registration (for New Users): If you're new, you'll be guided to register.
+Input your name and email.
+A confirmation message will appear upon successful registration.
+- Login (for Returning Users): If you're a returning user, input your email.
+A welcome back message is displayed for recognized emails.

+#### Choosing the User Type

+- Select User Type: You'll choose between an individual or a company.
+This tailors the experience to your needs.

+#### Input Salary Details

+- Data Entry for Individuals: Enter your name, the number of working days, and your daily salary.
+- Data Entry for Companies: If you represent a company, input the number of employees first.
+Then, repeat the individual data entry process for each employee.

+#### VAT and Salary Calculation

+- Selection of Job Category and County: You will choose your job category and county from given lists, which are used to calculate VAT and local taxes.
+- Automatic Calculations: The app calculates total salary, VAT, taxes, and net salary based on the provided information.

+#### Reviewing the Results

+- Result Display: A detailed breakdown of the salary calculation, including deductions, is shown.
+- Printing Option (for Companies): Companies have the option to print the salary summary for record-keeping.

+#### Restarting or Exiting

+- Decision Point: After viewing the results, decide whether to restart the application for a new calculation or exit.
+- Restart or Exit: Choose "restart" to perform another calculation or "exit" to close the application.
+A farewell message is displayed if you're exiting.

+#### Error Handling and Correction

+- Invalid Inputs: If an invalid entry is made, the application prompts for correction, guiding you to provide the valid input.
+- Continued Interaction: The app ensures that you are continually guided through correct input until the desired action is completed.

+Throughout this process, the Salary Calculator is designed to be intuitive and user-friendly, guiding users through each step with clear instructions and prompts, ensuring a smooth experience from beginning to end.